Nukme/InspectEquip/README.md

     - `Unknown` category always at bottom
 - Update item source system
     - Optimize Encounter Journal Scanning procedure
-        - Prevent the validation process after scanning from causing freezes and errors to the game
+        - Prevent the validation process from causing freezes and errors to the game
         - Visualize the validation process
         - Reduce scan cycles
         - Change method to deactivate EJ during scanning to prevent tainting